Browse our jobs and apply for your next role.

 As part of the V-Model, a software tester has to verify if the requirements of a specific development phase are met.
 They also have to validate that the system meets the needs of the user, customer or other stakeholders, which includes both verifications and validations.

-With a solid grasp of SDLC methodologies and strong technical knowledge, you’re well on your way to landing your dream role in IT.
+With a solid grasp of Software Development Life Cycle methodologies and strong technical knowledge, you’re well on your way to landing your dream role in software development and IT.
 If you want to take the next step, our team of recruiters is on hand to help.